-But when I heard “Work in Progress,” I could hardly contain myself.
+But when I heard “Work in Progress,” I could barely contain my elation.
 It’s the logical summation of a career (hypothetically speaking) and ear candy for a fan of any Jason Mraz era.

 Mraz’s approach here is something you’d find more commonly in rap songs: looking back on a life in music in meta-style fan-service.
 (I can’t think of a ton of songs off the dome to which I can compare this, but I know guys such as Jay-Z and Eminem have dabbled in the same style.)

 What’s even more impressive is that this is vintage skit-skatting Mr. A-Z mixed with his late-career big-band arrangements – the best of both worlds.
 On top of that, he weaved in 25 of his own songs titles, one album title and a classic hook reference into the lyrics.
 That is skill.